kisswiki/kisswiki/src/languages/zig/orelse.md

-error: expected optional type, found 'usize'
+If root.std_options.page_size_min is not null accessing std.heap.page_size_min results in the error: expected optional type, found 'usize'.

 To summarize: With comptime known values the right side of `orelse` is not evaluated.
 This is why value `orelse @compileError(...)` is possible, since if both sides would be evaluated this would always be a compile error.
 Now if value is comptime known to be not null, the type of `value orelse expr_that_is_not_evaluated` is the type of `value`, but without the optional.
 This is why `?usize orelse ?usize` has the type `usize`.
 Because `?usize orelse ?usize orelse @compilerError` is evaluated as `(?usize orelse ?usize) orelse @compilerError` and the type  of `?usize orelse ?usize` is `usize`, this error is expected, since `usize` is not an optional.